Date of Degree

 Copyright 2011 Jin Liu

 Liu, Jin.
-"Penalized methods in genome-wide association studies." dissertation, University of Iowa, 2011.
+"Penalized methods in genome-wide association studies."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.